ec-europa/oe-poetry-client/docs/04-server.md

 # Server

-The server object will receive an XML message from the Poetry Service and it will return a valid message object, all SOAP implementation details are hidden from the final user.
+The server object will receive an XML message from the Poetry Service and it will return a valid message object.

 Upon receiving a message from the Poetry Service the server will perform the following operations: